-Prosper started in 2005, and is America's first peer-to-peer lending marketplace.
-The San Francisco-based company has over 2 million members, and over $6 billion in funded loans.
+Prosper started in 2005 and is America's first peer-to-peer lending marketplace.
+The San Francisco-based company has over 2 million members and over $6 billion in funded loans.
 Because Prosper is not a bank, people invest in each other.
 Borrowers can list loan requests from $2,000 to $35,000.
-Individual lenders can invest as little as $25 with each loan they select.
+An individual can invest as little as $25 with each they select.
 The company is currently run by CEO Aaron Vermut.

 Prosper provides loans that can help with a variety of circumstances, one being debt consolidation.
 Signing up is quick, easy, and consists of the following steps:

 The loan will originate and be deposited into one's bank account once an investor commits funds for the loan From there, monthly payments are fixed and automatically deducted from one's bank account.
-Because interest rates for Proposer's debt consolidation loans are fixed, rates will never change after the loan is processed (even if one misses a payment).
-Prosper only handles unsecured debt, and does not require collateral.
+Because interest rates for Prosper's loans are fixed, a 's will never change after the is processed (even if one misses a payment).
+Prosper only handles unsecured debt and does not require collateral.

 Prosper offers a convenient mobile app for both IOS and Android.
 The app makes it convenient to get a loan for debt consolidation, and allows customers the following features:

-The company uses a loan to help people through debt consolidation, and does not actually provide debt consolidation services, or a debt consolidation program.
+The company uses a loan to help people through debt consolidation and does not actually provide debt consolidation services, or a debt consolidation program.

 For monthly payments that are 15 or more days late, borrowers must pay 5 percent of the unpaid installment amount or $15 dollars-depending on which is greater.
-Proposer does not retain the fees, and they are passed on to lenders.
+Prosper does not retain the fees, and they are passed on to lenders.